Oklahoma Knife Law – The Complete Guide (In Plain English)

 Types of Knives Allowed in Oklahoma

-Pocket knives are one of the most commonly owned and carried types of knives in Oklahoma.
-Pocket knives typically have a folding blade, which is often less than four inches long, and they can be used for everyday tasks such as cutting rope or opening packages.
-In Oklahoma, pocket knives are legal to own and carry without any restrictions on size or type.
+Pocket knives are commonly owned and carried in Oklahoma.
+They typically have a folding blade and are useful for everyday tasks such as cutting rope or opening packages.
+In Oklahoma, pocket knives are legal to own and carry without any restrictions on blade size or type.

-Balisongs, also known as butterfly knives, are another type of knife that is allowed in Oklahoma but there are some restrictions on their use and ownership.
-Balisongs feature two handles that rotate around the tang of the blade when opened and closed; however, these blades must not exceed four inches in length if they’re going to remain legal under state law.
+Balisongs, also known as butterfly knives, are another type of knife that is allowed in Oklahoma with no specific restrictions on their use and ownership.

 Age Restrictions for Knife Ownership in Oklahoma